zhuatii/FPN_Covid19Diagnosis_CTImages/CTData/Annotations/README.md

 # Description

 The CSV files contain the names of the images that have been separated into different folds and labelled as the train, validation or test set.
+The trailing number in the file names refers to the fold number.